Get My Free Cash Offer >>>> Phone #

 Option Period Meaning

-During this option pending time, the buyer can access the property with licensed inspectors to access necessary repairs and gives the right and enough time to terminate the real estate contract if previously un-discovered issues arise.
+During this due diligence period, the buyer can access the property with licensed inspectors to assess necessary repairs and has the right to terminate the contract if previously undiscovered potential issues arise.

-The potential buyers along with their real estate agent perform their own buying process due diligence like obtaining home appraisals, understanding the local housing market or neighborhood and in-depth home inspections (like roof, HVAC, sewer lines).
+The potential buyers along with their real estate agent perform their own buying process due diligence like obtaining home appraisals, understanding the local housing market and conducting thorough property inspections (like condition of the roof, HVAC, sewer lines).

-The true meaning and design of the option fee is simply to get to know the house and get the right home worth to make a fair offer to buy the home.
-The length of the option period and option fees vary but are spelled out in the real estate contract called a purchase sale agreement.
-In Texas, its called the Texas One to Four Family residential contract.
+The true meaning and design of the option fee is simply to get to know the house and determine the best interest of making a fair offer.
+The length of the option period and option fees vary but are spelled out in the purchase contract period within the Texas real estate contract called the Texas One to Four Family Residential Contract.

 Real estate option period